Interface Segregation Principle in C#

 LiquidInkjetPrinter.cs

-Next, create a class file with the name LiquidInkjetPrinter.cs and then copy and paste the following code into it.
+Next, create a class file named LiquidInkjetPrinter.cs and copy and paste the following code.
 Here, the LiquidInkjetPrinter implements the IPrinterTasks interface and provides implementations for all four methods.
 But, this class only requires the Print and Scan services.
-This class does not require Fax and PrintDuplex services, but, still, it is implementing these two methods.
-This violates the Interface Segregation Principle as we are forcing the class to implement two methods that they don’t require.
+This class does not require Fax and PrintDuplex services but still implements these two methods.
+This violates the Interface Segregation Principle as we force the class to implement two methods they don’t require.

 using System;